-To find a user’s comments on Facebook, you typically have to scroll through several blocks of comments.
-Obviously, this is an inconvenience to busy social media managers.
+To find comments made by someone on Facebook, you typically have to scroll through several blocks of comments.
+Obviously, this is an inconvenience for just about anyone.
 For one, it can take up time that you might not necessarily have.
 Also, you might be missing out on a few comments by the same user because they didn’t reply to the same comment thread.

 Facebook’s native tool is helpful because it comes with Facebook for free.
 Then again, Facebook Business Manager has several issues that make it harder to quickly go through your inbox and prioritize tasks.
 To briefly summarize the problems:

 The comments are organized by post, not by the user.
 This makes it harder to quickly look through the comments and find the specific person you would like to respond to.
 You might have been told that there was a dissatisfied customer, or that there was a troll leaving inflammatory comments, but they’ll be hard to find.